TanishBasu2002/RETREAT-HOUSE/page/README.md

 # React JS Landing Page

 ## Description
 This is a ReactJS based landing page template.
-The design is inspired by a template from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
 All 'visual' data can be easily modified by changing the data.json file.

 ## Make it Yours!